-When and what is my child’s first “regular” visit?
+When should I schedule my child’s first visit?

 - Oral Hygiene

 During your child’s initial exam you can expect:

 An Exam: Our doctors will gently examine your child’s teeth and gum tissue, review oral hygiene, offer suggestions as needed, ensure the appropriate number of teeth have erupted, and verify the child is receiving the proper amount of fluoride.